 Shanghai Summer 2025: Innovative Products Power a Season of Global Consumption

-From airlines to dining, payments to culture, Shanghai Summer 2025 drives record inbound growth with seamless products for global travelers.SHANGHAI, CHINA, August 25, 2025 /EINPresswire.com/ -- Shanghai’s summer has become more than a season — it is now a city-wide invitation for the world to engage, explore, and consume.
+Shanghai Summer 2025 boosts inbound tourism with airlines, payments, hotels and gastronomy driving record international growth.SHANGHAI, CHINA, August 25, 2025 /EINPresswire.com/ -- Shanghai’s summer has become more than a season — it is now a city-wide invitation for the world to engage, explore, and consume.
 As the “Shanghai Summer” International Consumption Season gains momentum, its impact on inbound tourism is unmistakable.
 During the inaugural edition, international visitor arrivals grew by 42.2% year-on-year, while foreign card spending surged by 68.2%.
 This year, the momentum has continued: from January to June alone, Shanghai welcomed 4.25 million inbound visitors, up 38.5%, with tax-free sales climbing 85% and “instant tax refund” purchases increasing more than 28-fold.
 These figures confirm Shanghai’s reputation as “China’s first stop for inbound tourism” and highlight the importance of enhancing international-friendly products and services.

 Taking Flight: China Eastern’s Summer Deals